Anmols810/Ast_EVM_BG/AST_EVM_README.md

 2) token_Abbrev which stores the abbrevation of the token
 3) total_Supply which stores the total supply of the tokens

+//MAPING
+Then we mapped the variables and returned the balances.

 // MINT FUNCTION
 After this we have created a MINT function which takes (input) the
 1) _address in which token are to be minted and